ElianFabian/di-android-task-project/README.md

 This app allows you to manage your tasks.

-This project is to practice concepts like creating a layout and using a recycler view with MVP (Model View Presenter).
+This project is to practice concepts like creating a layout and using a recycler view with MVVM (Model View Viewmodel) using depedency injection.

 These are the operations you can do:
 - Add new tasks.